Home Northern Territory Darwin Visit Kakadu National Park in 3 days

 The flora and fauna of Kakadu National Park

 Kakadu National Park is unique for the diversity of its flora and fauna.
 It is home to a variety of animal and plant species, some of which are only native to the region.
-Kakadu stretches almost 200 km from north to south and over 100 km from east to west.
-It is a place of enormous ecological and biological diversity.
-It stretches from the coast and estuaries in the north, through floodplains and billabongs to rocky ridges in the south.
-These landscapes are home to many rare plants and animals.
+Kakadu stretches from the coast and estuaries in the north, through floodplains and billabongs to rocky ridges in the south.

 Some of the park’s most iconic animals include the river crocodile, kangaroo, wallaby, bandicoot, monitor lizard, gecko and snake.
 The park is also renowned for its rich bird life, with over 280 species of birds, representing about a third of all bird species found in Australia.
 Some of them are only native to the area.